Adventure Photography Jobs Abroad

 In addition to photographs, you may wish look into recording videos as well.
 When my cousin went to study abroad in Australia he brought home a lively video of himself bungee jumping.
 We all relived his experience in the family living room.

 Whether you are just starting out, and especially if you have more experience, think of setting up a website to showcase your work.
 This will be helpful not only to get hired initially, but also to keep jobs coming.
 For example, you could give the clients the option to order further prints online.
 The key is to be as professional as possible in every way, with business cards included.
 But if you do not have the technical skills or the extra capital, at least provide clients with your name and email.
 Who knows, perhaps you will be able to sell some shots to magazines or newspapers?
 After all, while you are out and about you will have the best opportunities to capture not only tourists but also rare animals and stunning landscapes.

 For More Information

-Season workers, Frontier Club, Looking For Adventure: These sites operate as databases for jobs and courses in the adventure sports industry.
-Though they don’t list photography gigs, they may be useful to determine a location of where photographers could be needed.
+Season workers operates as databases for jobs and courses in the adventure sports industry.
+Though it does not list photography gigs, it may be useful to determine where photographers could be needed.